National Socialist League of the Reich for Physical Exercise: Expansion of Germany: Beginning of the decline

 Austria's annexation by Germany in March 1938 brought the budding Austrian Nationalliga to an early end.
 Numerous football teams were disbanded and some players fled the country.
 All Austrian sports associations were absorbed by the system of the DRL as Gau XVII section under Gaufachwart Hans Janisch.
 The Hitler salute was introduced as compulsory before and after every game.
 Finally, the operation of junior sports teams was handed over to the local Hitlerjugend units.

 Despised by Nazis as unworthy of a true German, professionalism in sports was outlawed by the DRL in May 1938.
 Felix Linnemann, the German Football Association (DFB) president, was one of the greatest campaigners for amateurism in sports in Nazi Germany.
 In 1940, the already powerless German Football Association was finally wound up.

 Following the 1938 Munich Agreement and the liquidation of Czechoslovakia as a state, the ethnic Sudeten German football teams played in the Gauliga Sudetenland.
 The NSRL formed two groups in 1939, which were raised to three in 1941.
 None of these teams were able to make it to the final stages of the German football champions.
 Czech clubs continued to play their own Bohemia/Moravia championship A separate Gauliga for the Czech teams of the territories occupied by Germany, Gauliga Böhmen und Mähren, was formed by the NSRL in 1943.

 The last big sports event organized in its trademark grandiose style by the NSRL was the Deutsches Turn- und Sportfest (German Gym and Sports Celebration) in Breslau (now Wrocław) in July 1938.
 This highly nationalistic sports event commemorated the 125th anniversary of the German Wars of Liberation against Napoleon and the first award of the Iron Cross in the city of Breslau itself in 1813.

-On 21 December 1938 a decree was issued by Adolf Hitler changing the name of the Reich Sports Body to Nationalsozialistischer Reichsbund für Leibesübungen (NSRL), thereby "elevating it to an organization served by the NSDAP".
+On 21 December 1938, Adolf Hitler issued a decree changing the name of the Reich Sports Body to Nationalsozialistischer Reichsbund für Leibesübungen (NSRL), thereby "elevating it to an organization served by the NSDAP".
 This name change meant that the NSRL would be "placed under" the Nazi Party.
 Its seat would be the Haus des Deutschen Sports (House of the German Sports) in the Reichssportfeld (Sports Field of the Reich) in Berlin.